fwip/mtg_pronouns/reworded_cards.md

 **Creature**

 {0}: The next 1 damage that would be dealt to Personal Incarnation this turn is dealt to its owner instead.
-Any player may activate this ability, but only if they owns Personal Incarnation.
+Any player may activate this ability, but only if they own Personal Incarnation.

 When Personal Incarnation is put into a graveyard from the battlefield, its owner loses half their life, rounded up.